-Guests will have the opportunity to create small ‘sketches’ in glass by layering rich color combinations of glass powder, glass strings and other glass elements over Bullseye handmade glass tiles that Sommerhauser will fire in his Olympic glass kilns.
-The resulting tiles will be photographed and shared on his Instagram account @P3GlassArt.
-Then, the tiles will be combined and contribute to a growing work that will serve as a record of those that participated, filling P3Studio with light, color and pattern.
+Additional collaborations and offsite installations are planned as well.
+Las Vegas-based artist Brent Sommerhauser will collaborate with Reno-based Holland Project and Nevada Museum of Art E.L.
+Cord Museum School to create small ‘sketches’ in glass by layering rich color combinations of glass powder, glass strings and other glass elements over handmade glass tiles that Sommerhauser will fire on-site in his kiln.
+The resulting tiles will be photographed and shared on the Nevada Museum of Art Instagram account and displayed in the E.L.
+Cord Museum School.
+The combined tiles will contribute to a growing work that will serve as a participant record.
+Performance art elements of the show include Justin Favela’s Family Fiesta.

 Tilting the Basin: Contemporary Art of Nevada will be reprised in Las Vegas in 2017 at a venue to be determined.
 Artists chosen for the exhibition have not before had work prominently displayed at the Museum: